 Criminal Conviction Wrongfully Attributed to Your Criminal Record?
-How to Correct Your Record and Remove the Conviction from Appearing on Your Criminal History Record.
+How to Correct Your Record and Remove the Conviction from App

 All too often, a criminal defendant provides law enforcement with an incorrect name, date of birth, and other identifying information when being investigated, arrested, and charged with a crime.
 Subsequently, the case can be charged and filed under the innocent person’s identity and this innocent person can, under certain circumstances, wrongfully be arrested on a bench warrant for the case.
 More common, the innocent person later discovers that the criminal conviction for the defendant has wrongfully been attributed to his or her criminal history record.
 This criminal conviction can cause prejudice when the person applies for employment, housing, and, especially, for non-citizens attempting to adjust status.